AlbinaGiliazova/HyperskillPythonProjects/README.md

 **Password Hacker**

-A login and password hacking program with algorithms for simple brute-force, dictionary-based brute-force, brute-force using vulnerable with exception and brute-force using vulnerability with time.
+A login and password hacking program with algorithms for simple brute-force, dictionary-based brute-force, brute-force using vulnerability with exception and brute-force using vulnerability with time.

 **Regex Engine**